robfatland/zero2x/Z2JH/README.md

 packaging, configuration, and deployment of applications and services to Kubernetes clusters.

 Like JupyterHub for example.
+We are particularly interested in customization; supposing the Users all want to use `imbalanced-learn`: How do we automate this using helm?

-Fortunately it is already installed on the Azure interactive shell. `helm version` to be convinced.
+`Helm` is already installed on the Azure interactive shell.
+Run `helm version` to be sure.

 ## My variables like `$VNET_ID` are wiped... do I care?

 I went away and came back.
-Let's assume I do not need them until we learn otherwise.
+My ad hoc variables like **`VNET_ID`** are gone.
+So what?
+Let's assume nothing from the past is needed to make more progress.

 ## Install JupyterHub

-- Created comment-full `config.yaml`
+- Created the comment-full `config.yaml`
+    - oh, this is where that custom `imbalanced-learn` library would come up...
 - Run the `helm upgrade --install` command: Requires the AKS to be turned ON if it is off